KishonShrill/website-portfolio/projects/calculator_app/README.md

-# Frontend Mentor - News Homepage solution
+# Frontend Mentor - Calculator

 This is a solution to the [Calculator](https://www.frontendmentor.io/challenges/calculator-app-9lteq5N29).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.